 Classes and case management are provided to address the barriers to self-sufficiency and housing stability and include education and vocational training, life skills development, employment, parenting and health and wellness.
 We believe that by helping people develop their God-given gifts and talents, they will create sustainable change for themselves and will be able to support themselves and their families into the future.

-Resident or resident family agrees to pay Vision House thirty percent (30%) of their net adjusted monthly income.
+Resident or resident family agrees to pay Vision House thirty percent (30%) of their gross adjusted monthly income.
 Each resident or resident family also pays a share of the phone bill cost of the program.
 Residents are required to turn in all pay stubs or other financial information to determine their monthly rent amount.